Torrencem/technetium/docsource/index.rst

 Technetium is a programming language designed around making short configuration / install scripts through ease of use of the shell.

+This is the home of the language documentation.
+You can find the source code documentation `here <https://matthewtorrence.com/technetium/crates/compile/index.html>`_.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: